platformatic/massimo-docs/src/content/docs/getting-started.md

 1. Download the OpenAPI specification
 2. Generate a typed client in the `./myclient` directory
 3. Create TypeScript type definitions
+4. Automatically detect module format (ESM or CommonJS) from your `package.json`

 ### GraphQL Client